HadrienG2/3photons-julia/Porting_Notes.md

 we're enduring all this extra parser complexity to begin with!).

-I believe that Julia is immune to this problem, however, by virtue of mandating line feeds after conditionals in control flow expressions and explicit `end` delimiters to terminate blocks.
+I believe that Julia is immune to this problem, however, by virtue of strongly favoring line feeds after conditionals in control flow expressions and mandating explicit `end` block terminators.

 ---